numba/numba/docs/source/reference/pysemantics.rst

 Exceptions and Memory Allocation
 --------------------------------

-Due to limitations in the current compiler handling of exceptions, memory allocated (almost always NumPy arrays) within a function that raises an exception will **leak**.
+Due to limitations in the current compiler when handling exceptions, memory allocated (almost always NumPy arrays) within a function that raises an exception will **leak**.
 This is a known issue that will be fixed, but in the meantime, it is best to do memory allocation outside of functions that can also raise exceptions.

 Integer width
 -------------